agoomar/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. Explain what a token is used for.
+    - Tokens are used for to get authorization.
+Another way of explaining it is it's a key that contains all the information to get authentication.
 2. What steps can you take in your web apps to keep your data secure?
+    - Keeping passwords to help make data more secure.
 3. Describe how web servers work.
+    - When Web Servers receives the requested URL, the HTTP server checks the matching files and if matched it sends the file content back to browser.
+But if the server couldn't find the application server builds the necessary file.
 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    - GET, POST, PATCH, PUT and DELETE